Skip to main content

 </figure>

-Placement of Icons
+Placement of pictograms

-<p>This is a tip <img alt="" role="informative" src="/img/lightbulb.jpg"/> you should remember.</p>
+<p>This is a tip <img alt="onthouden" role="informative" src="/img/lightbulb.jpg" type="pictogram"/> you should remember.</p>

-<li>Open the <img alt="" role="informative" src="/img/computer.jpg"/> settings panel.</li>
+<li>Open the <img alt="online" role="informative" src="/img/computer.jpg" type="pictogram"/> settings panel.</li>

 Use lowercase letters, no spaces.
+Avoid filenames like img/pictogram 1.jpg.

 To guide correct implementation, here are examples from actual schoolbooks:

-Example 1: Tip icons
+Example 1: computer pictogram

-<img alt="" role="informative" src="/img/laptop.jpg"/> Ga naar de <em fontStyles="italic">Flitskaarten</em> en <em fontStyles="italic">Test jezelf</em>.
+<p><img alt="online" role="informative" src="/img/laptop.jpg" type="pictogram"/> Ga naar de <em fontStyles="italic">Flitskaarten</em> en <em fontStyles="italic">Test jezelf</em>.

 </p>

-Example 2: Instructional icon for assessment
+Example 2: Instructional pictogram for assessment

 <assessment>

-<p xml:lang="fr"><number>23</number> <img alt="" role="informative" src="/img/fivedots.jpg"/> Travaille avec ton groupe.
+<p fontStyles="bold">Travaille avec ton groupe.
 Choisis les vacances de tes rêves.</p>

 <li>Cherche une photo de la destination de tes rêves sur Internet et écris en français cinq mots sur tes vacances.</li>